 - Final and the last step is to outstretch your legs with a slight bend in your knees after each repetition.

-Do check out these blogs for more information about leg press:-
+Also heck out these blogs for more information about leg press:-